adivijaykumar/courses/README.md

 # courses
-Assignments for Courses at ICTS
+Assignments and notes for self-study and credit courses.

-LaTeX templates taken from [here](https://github.com/jdavis/latex-homework-template).
+LaTeX templates taken from [here](https://github.com/adivijaykumar/latex-homework-template).